vicjicaman/tracker-tool/README.md

 This is a simple issue tracker that used git as a data store, you can create issue, labels and comments.

+This is a **demo project** for the [Repoflow tool](http://www.repoflow.com) features to handle multiple repositories, you can see the releases, branches and commits history the interaction of the different repositories for each feature released.
+This why this tool is composed of the listed 27 repositories releasing 24 npm packages, 2 container images and a compose file.

 # Install and start

 - You need a GIT repository with SSH access, the tool will create an issues folder inside.